Mahmoud-Italy/Larasecure-ipblocker/README.md

 <pre>'IPBlocking' => \Larasecure\IPBlocker\Middlewares\IPBlocking::class</pre>

-Don't forget to insert IP Address to database ipblockers to restrict access.

 Add IPBlocking middleware to route group for which you want to restrict access.
 <pre>
   Route::group(['middleware' => 'IPBlocking'], function(){